 Getting Started

-Assuming you already have a Gitpod account and the Gitpod Chrome extension installed (per the setup instructions provided at the beginning of the course), getting our development environment up-and-running is (mostly) a click away.
+Assuming you already have a Github account, getting our development environment up-and-running is (mostly) a click away.

-Head over to the hello-world GitHub repository page you created in the last lesson.
-If you can't find it, head over to your GitHub home page and look on the left-hand side under Repositories.
-On the project page for the repository, click the button that says Gitpod.
+Head over to the hello-world repository you created in the last lesson.
+If you can't find it, head over to your Github home page and look on the left-hand side under Repositories.
+On the project page for the repository, click the button that says Code, select the Codespaces tab, then click the "Create codespace" button.

-If everything goes smoothly, you should be launched into the Gitpod development environment, with a column of icons and the files contained within your hello-world project on the left-hand side.
+If everything goes smoothly, you should be launched into the Codespaces development environment, with a column of folders and files contained within your hello-world project on the left-hand side.
 You might see a Welcome page – feel free to close it.

 Notice the funny icon (the one that looks like branches) now has a (1) next to it?
 That's letting you know that you've made 1 change since the last time this code was committed.
 If you click on that icon, you'll find yourself in the Source Control pane.

-When we're ready to commit our changes, the process is essentially the same as when we did it using GitHub's web-based interface.
-The Message that it's asking for is the commit message, i.e. a description of this unit of work that we're about to commit.
-Let's enter a message and hit the check mark icon (✔️) to commit.
+When you're ready to commit your changes, the process is essentially the same as when we did it using GitHub's web-based interface.
+The Message that it's asking for is the commit message, i.e. a description of this unit of work that you're about to commit.
+Enter a message and hit the check mark icon (✔️) to commit.

-This being the first time we're committing changes, Gitpod is going to ask what we want to do:
+This being the first time you're committing changes, you'll be asked what you want to do:

-We can either select Yes here, or Always, so we don't see this message again.
-At this point, we've successfully committed our changes to our local Git (i.e. the Git software that runs on the cloud-based computer that we're using), but we have not yet sent those changes to GitHub.
+You can either select Yes here, or Always, so you don't see this message again.
+At this point, you've successfully committed your changes to your local Git (i.e. the Git software that runs on the cloud-based computer that we're using), but you have not yet sent those changes back to GitHub.
 To do so, click the Sync Changes button.
-(Note: if you get a permissions error, review the instructions to configure your permissions and then retry).

 Since it's the first time syncing (see a theme here?), you'll see this prompt: